kirankumar3117/oopsWithJs/README.md

 ## Inheritance
 ### Constructor function

-- In Javascript **Inheritance** is possible with constructor functions
+- In Javascript **Inheritance** is possible with prototype for that we need a constructor function to make a base Object

 - Constructor is a pattern in Javascript based on which we can create several objects
 - In simple terms, a constuctor is simply a function which acts as a pattern or a template for creating objects.